 The human body is more microbiota than human.

 Made up of trillions of microorganisms, or bacteria, microbiota outweigh human cells 10:1.
-And what’s more, this bacteria plays a vital role in our health.
+And what’s more, this bacteria plays a vital role in our overall health.

-Crafted from real ingredients clinically proven to be high in prebiotic fibre, such as yacon and chicory root, camu camu berry powder, baobab fruit and acacia fibre, Crazy D’s Sparkling Prebiotic beverages are designed to support a healthy lifestyle.
-Crazy D’s Sparkling Prebiotic have packed these traditional botanical ingredients into three light, refreshing, sparkling drinks.
+Crafted from real ingredients clinically proven to be high in prebiotic fibre, such as yacon root, chicory root, baobab fruit and acacia fibre, Crazy D’s Sparkling Prebiotic beverages are designed to support a healthy lifestyle when balanced with a healthy diet and other great sources of fibre.
+We combined traditional botanical ingredients to create three light, refreshing, sparkling drinks.

 Complement your health and quench your thirst — now that’s crazy!
 No, it's just Crazy D’s Sparkling Prebiotic beverages.